 Lorne grinned.
 “See, that’s the spirit.”
 He turned to one of the Marines.
 “Franks, let’s load it up and change the trajectory to see what he does.”

 * * * *

 Rodney was lounging on his balcony when John landed lightly on the railing, his bare toes curling charmingly around the edge for purchase.
 He frowned at him.
 “You let your men shoot at you, Colonel.”

 John chuckled.
 “They worked hard on that rig.
 I made them fire it a few times for me to watch before I consented to try to catch the balls.”
 He stepped down onto the balcony, his wings shifting delicately in the air behind him as he did so.
 “Lorne said you got a little bent with him.”

-Rodney flushed and set aside his tablet PC as John walked to his lounger and without so much as a quirked eyebrow slid into his lap.
-His jeans were old, threadbare in places and his wings were still fluttering in the air behind him.
+Rodney flushed and set aside his tablet as John walked to his lounger and, without so much as a quirked eyebrow, slid into his lap.
+His jeans were old, threadbare in places, and his wings were still fluttering in the air behind him.

 “You do look like a debauched, fallen angel.”
 Rodney flushed when John just grinned and settled his weight on his thighs like it was something he did every day.
 “Are we doing this now?
 Because I was kind of under the impression that I only got to touch you when we had really fucked up missions and have the showers to ourselves afterward.”

 John’s eyes widened briefly.
 “Is that why you never…fuck…McKay.
 Teyla’s right.
 We’re both socially dysfunctional.”
 He sucked in a breath as Rodney’s hands clamped onto his hips and pulled him in.
 “That second time, I just figured that was all you wanted because you didn’t let me kiss you.
 So, after that, I just took what I could get.”

 “Of course, I would’ve let you kiss me.”
 Rodney frowned at him.
 “You didn’t try.”